five finger with leaves spread like an open hand

 Main Threats

-None significant – this species is widespread and common.
-Faces no major threats and is popular in suburban gardens for its distinctive foliage and shade tolerance.
-Also a useful coloniser of disturbed sites in native forest remnants.
+None significant as this species is widespread and common.
+Faces no major threats.
+Popular in suburban gardens for its distinctive foliage and shade tolerance.
+Useful coloniser of disturbed sites.

 Population